How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 Verbal notice is not enough.
 Send your notice by email or recorded post and keep a copy.
 Your notice should clearly state:

-• The date you intend to vacate
+• The date you intend to leave

 • Your current rental address